 Regardless of whether a business’s IC relationships need restructuring or not, documentation of the IC relationship can be critical under most state and federal laws governing the status of workers.
 Many IC agreements have not been updated since the crackdown on IC misclassification began in 2007 or were never drafted in a manner that minimizes IC misclassification liability.
 Thus, re-documentation of the IC agreement, including use of provisions keyed to the relevant legal tests for IC status and the 48 Factors-Plus™, is an essential aspect of IC Diagnostics™.
 The recent situation with FedEx demonstrates the importance of the documentation process.

 Following an avalanche of adverse appellate court rulings, FedEx went into settlement mode and in the past two years committed $466 million to settle a number of class actions.
-As we noted in one of our recent blog posts, the appellate court decisions ruled against FedEx principally due to the language in the FedEx independent contractor agreement, which FedEx itself drafted and used with all its Ground Division drivers.
+As I noted in one of my recent blog posts, the appellate court decisions ruled against FedEx principally due to the language in the FedEx independent contractor agreement, which FedEx itself drafted and used with all its Ground Division drivers.
 One appellate court was not particularly soothing in its critique of the contract, noting that it agreed with yet another appellate court that FedEx’s independent contractor agreement is a “‘brilliantly drafted contract creating the constraints of an employment relationship with [the drivers] in the guise of an independent contractor model—because FedEx not only has the right to control, but has close to absolute actual control over [the drivers] based upon interpretation and obfuscation.’”
 Thus, re-documentation needs to be done in a state-of-the-art manner.

 Many companies utilizing ICs are well aware that they may not be in full compliance with laws affecting ICs, but find themselves in a form of corporate paralysis, unaware that there are a number of ways they can minimize or avoid IC misclassification liability.
 Indeed, for most of those businesses, IC compliance in the areas of labor, tax, and employee benefits is readily attainable under IC Diagnostics™.